 There are substantial penalties assessed against an Employer every payday it fails to pay you California’s minimum wage.

-If you believe you are not being paid California’s minimum wage, please contact Anticouni & Associates.
+If you believe you are not being paid California’s minimum wage, please contact Anticouni & Ricotta.

 - Misclassification of Salaried Employees